Bauru Airport

 Comandante João Ribeiro de Barros Airport (IATA: BAU, ICAO: SBBU) is an airport serving Bauru, Brazil.

 History

 The airport was built in 1939.
 On 23 October 2006 with the opening of Moussa Nakhl Tobias Airport, located in the adjoining municipality of Arealva, all scheduled traffic was transferred to the new facility.
-Since then Bauru Airport is dedicated to general aviation and to the operations of the Airclub of Bauru.
+Since then Bauru Airport is dedicated to general aviation and to the operations of the Bauru Flying club.

 In 2013 the administration of the airport was transferred to the Municipality of Bauru.
 Previously it was administrated by DAESP.

 Airlines and destinations

 No scheduled flights operate at this airport.